DataFire/Integrations/integrations/generated/reverb/README.md

       * region `string`: Ex: IL
     * make `string`: ex: Fender, Gibson
     * model `string`: ex: Stratocaster, SG
+    * multi_item `boolean`: Specifies if the listing is a bundle of multiple individual items
     * offers_enabled `boolean`: Whether the listing accepts negotiated offers (default: true)
     * origin_country_code `string`: Country of origin/manufacture, ISO code (e.g: US)
     * photos `array`: An array of image URLs.
 Ex: ['http://my.site.com/image.jpg']
       * items `string`
+    * preorder_info `object`: Create or update a preorder listing.
+Requires opt-in.
+Please contact sales@reverb.com if you would like to activate this feature.
+      * lead_time `integer`: The amount of time before the item will be ready to ship.
+When lead_time is submitted it is converted into days and added to the current date to produce `estimated_ship_date` in the response body of the request.
+      * lead_time_unit **required** `string` (values: days, weeks): The unit of time which lead_time is measured in
+      * ship_date `string`: The date the item will be available to ship.
+In the response body of the request, `estimated_ship_date`, will be the same as ship_date.
+Date must be ISO8601 format - e.g: 2015-04-09T10:52:23-00:00.
     * price `object`
       * amount **required** `string`: The amount of money being expressed, as a POSIX-compliant decimal number
       * currency **required** `string` (values: USD, CAD, EUR, GBP, AUD, JPY, NZD, MXN): The currency the money will be expressed in
+    * prop_65_warning `string`: If your listing contains chemicals that are required to be reported under California Prop 65, please provide your warning statement.
+We will add the required 'Warning' label and link to California's information page, so you only need to provide the body of the warning.
+For more information, see https://www.p65warnings.ca.gov/new-proposition-65-warnings
     * publish `boolean`: Publish your listing if draft
     * seller `object`
       * paypal_email `string`